przemyslawjanpietrzak/pyMonet/docs/try.rst

 .. autoclass:: pymonet.monad_try.Try
-    :members: of, map, fold, filter, get_or_else, get, on_success, on_fail
+    :members: of, map, bind, filter, get_or_else, get, on_success, on_fail